lzwjava/blog-source/notes/2025-06-29-create-postgresql-database-en.md

 ---
-title: "Create a PostgreSQL Database"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Create a PostgreSQL Database
 translated: false
-generated: true
 ---

 You're already in the PostgreSQL interactive terminal (`psql`) as the `postgres` user, which is great!
 To create a database in PostgreSQL, you can use the `CREATE DATABASE` command.
 Here's a step-by-step guide: